guhrodrrigues/luxe/CONTRIBUTING.md

-# Contributing to Luxe
+# Contributing

-Contributions are welcome!
 The goal is to make contributing to Luxe as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code